What is a volatile organic compound (VOC), and why are they polluting the air in your home?

 Some carpet, rug, and upholstery cleaning products contain formaldehyde, petroleum gases, and 1,4-DIOXANE.

-Some dishwashing liquid may contain methanol, formaldehyde, petroleum-based soaps at low levels, while dishwasher detergents contain low levels of ethanol.
+Some dishwashing liquids may contain methanol and formaldehyde at low levels, while dishwasher detergents contain low levels of ethanol.

 Air Fresheners